 - "We do need to get your school assignment done this morning.
 I can see you feel overwhelmed right now.
 Let's take a break for a few minutes for some roughhousing.
 I think some laughter will help us both feel more ready to tackle that schoolwork."

 - "It's time to turn off the screen now.
-I hear it's too hard for you to do it, so I'll do it for you.
+I see it's too hard for you to do it, so I'll do it for you.
 We have an agreement, remember, about how to make it easier to turn off the screen when it's time.
 Your choice -- run around the house three times or do five push-ups?"

 - "When I'm on the phone and you need me, you need to stay very quiet, but you can write me a note about what you need and put it in front of me.
 I will aways read it and try to help."
 (What